Stop Child Executions Campaign

-Stop Child Executions was a non-profit organization co-founded by Nazanin Afshin-Jam that aims to put an end to executions of minors in Iran.
+Stop Child Executions was a non-profit organization co-founded by Nazanin Afshin-Jam and David Etebari, that aims to put an end to executions of minors in Iran.
 The organization campaigned to raise awareness about the issue and to put pressure on the government of the Islamic Republic of Iran, both in Iran and internationally.
 SCE was a follow-up effort to the successful campaign and petition that helped save the life of Nazanin Fatehi, an Iranian teenager sentenced to death for killing her attempted rapist.
 The "Save Nazanin" petition garnered more than 350,000 signatures worldwide.
 Fatehi was released from prison in 2007.

 SCE was a member of the Geneva Summit for Human Rights and Democracy.